Interlisp/Interlisp.github.io/content/en/about/_index.md

 {{< imgproc Interlisp_Screen Fill "2000x600" >}} Medley Interlisp User Interface. {{< /imgproc >}}

-## Restoration
+## Revival

-Our aim is to restore *Medley Interlisp* to usability on modern systems, sufficient to allow someone to develop some code and experience what it was like.
+Our aim is to allow *Medley Interlisp* to "live again": usable on modern systems, sufficient to allow someone to develop some code and experience what it was like.
 You could think of this as a kind of "*vintage software*" project, to try to capture the sense of fluidity in the development cycle.

 We hope to provide a platform for demonstration of early experiments of hypertext (Notecards), Desktop management (Rooms), Object-oriented programming (LOOPS), as well as Interlisp itself.